 Questions?
 Contact Freshman Assistant Principal, Mr. Jerad Beckler.

-Q & A for Non-RMSStudents and Parents is Thursday, December 8th, 2023.
+Q & A for Non-RMSStudents and Parents is Tuesday, December 5th at 8:00 AM to 8:45 AM.
 This event is targeted for families who did not attend Rotolo Middle School.
 Mr. Beckler, the freshman assistant principal, and Mr. Rollerson, the freshman counselor, will give an overview of the registration process as well as answer any questions that you may have.
-The event is from 7:30 to 8:15 in A101 at BHS.

 Have registration questions?
-Email the BHS registrar Jill.Harmon@bps101.net or call her extenstion at 630-937-8631.
+Email the BHS registrar Tina.Boothe@bps101.net or call her extension at 630-937-8631.

 Questions?
 Contact Freshman Counselor, Mr. Alton Rollerson.